Ayan Kumar Bhunia

 than just photo (as humans do), and (ii) what if photos are not readily accessible (due to

 ethical and privacy constraints).
-Our key innovation lies in advocating the use of sketches as
+Our key innovation lies in advocating the use of sketches

 a new modality for class support.
-The product is a ``Doodle It Yourself" (DIY) FSCIL framework
+The product is a ``Doodle It Yourself" (DIY) FSCIL

 where the users can freely sketch a few examples of a novel class for the model to learn to